-Pioneer: any of the people in American history who migrated west to join in settling and developing new areas.
-The term especially refers to those who were going to settle
+Pioneer: any of the people in American history who migrated west to settle and make a life on the land

 I CHTHYOLOGY

 - 1. What is the function of the swim bladder? - 2.
 Imagine a perch ate a small fish.
 Color in the passage of the prey through the perch's digestive system on the diagram below.